 - Fill a small bowl with ¼ cup apple cider vinegar.
-Cover the bowl with a plastic wrap.
-Use a toothpick to poke holes on the wrap.
+Cover the bowl with plastic wrap.
+Use a toothpick to poke holes in the wrap.
 The drain flies will get into the bowl but will not get out.

 - By carrying out DIY, Fendona 60 SC would be a superior and quicker insecticide to knock down adult drain flies.

 Use a metal pipe brush